Does guitar tricks teach music theory?

 In this article, I want to try and answer this somewhat complex question in two parts.
 For those interested in the entire program - and not just the music theory aspect - feel free to checkout my full Guitar Tricks review.

-You can also try out Guitar Tricks for free, directly from this page via the button below:
+You can also try out Guitar Tricks for free, directly from this page via the button above.

 For our aforementioned question, I first want to answer it plainly.

 There are fairly significant portions of Guitar Tricks courses and individual lessons that are intentional about teaching music theory.
 In fact, all Guitar Tricks instructors are well-versed in theory and do a good job of working it into their material.

 For example, take a look at some of the titles in this block of lessons:

 You can see that there are elements of music theory sprinkled into the coursework.

 That's the simple answer.

 However, there is some nuance that would be helpful for people wanting a more thorough rundown of how Guitar Tricks covers theory-related topics.